 - Zinc (mg) 1,4

-12 out of 12 people would recommend this product15/01/2019, By EliasVery tasty.
+14 out of 14 people would recommend this product08/04/2019, By MonWish I had found this earlier.
+LOVE this as a porridge for my son who has many allergies and has not much variety available to him.
+He loves it with rice milk, honey and carob powder.
+Slightly grainy texture and earthy nutty taste.
+Happy mama!07/04/2019, By MeganReally great breakfast staple and reasonably priced.15/01/2019, By EliasVery tasty.
 I use it to make porridge06/11/2018, By JacquelineMy children love this grain as a breakfast porridge!
 With some almond milk, honey and nuts, its delicious.
 We use it as an alternative to oats.
 It does get a bit stiff but extra water sorts that out .08/10/2018, By LSGnutty taste , not too heavy on my stomach and a great porridge substitute08/07/2018, By Heatherso pleased I tried it, nutty taste, makes a great porridge, gluten free and healthy source of fibre.25/04/2018, By MotshedisiFrom the 1st time i ate Teff it tasted amaizing, i dont thing theres anything else that tastes so nice and familiar yet so healthy.01/04/2018, By NosiphoI like but it's not versatile, either use it to make porridge or "meat" that's it.
 I'd buy it again though.18/02/2018, By KatlegoI use it as a porridge.
 I don't think it tastes amazing but it gets better with each serving.
 It cooks in about 15-20 minutes, and is very grainy even when cooked.
 I appreciate that it adds to the variety of meals I can have for breakfast that are unprocessed, gluten-free and quick to make.05/02/2018, By SueI have just stated using Tef as a porridge love it03/02/2018, By JubsBest alternative to ordinary commercial grains07/01/2018, By AyandaThe versatility of text makes it an important staple in the house.
 The porridge I'm getting from text is far more satisfying than maize.24/08/2017, By YvetteI am so glad I discovered this grain.
 The nutty flavour and texture is wonderful for breakfast, I just added a bit of water to make it less stiff.
 I also tried a recipe with cream and parmesan.
 Going to try the teff bread recipe next.
 Hmmm, its recommended.
 Try it!20/07/2017, By DaniAwesome! makes a great tasting breakfast porridge.
 Very easy on the tummy.

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.